-The ECU constantly monitors the rotation speed of each wheel.
+The ECU constantly monitors the rotational speed of each wheel.
 When it detects that any wheel is rotating slower than the other (this condition will bring the tyre to lock), it moves the valves to decrease the pressure on the braking circuit, effectively reducing the braking force on that wheel.

 The wheels turn faster and when they turn too fast, the force is reapplied.
 This process is repeated continuously, and this causes characteristic pulsating feel through the brake pedal.

 - Electronic Speed Sensor: This sensor will measure the wheel velocity and vehicle acceleration.
 LOCATION: On wheel Hub

 - Toothed Disc: It helps the speed sensor to read the speed of wheel.
 LOCATION: With Brake Disc

-- Electronic Control Unit (ECU).
-ECU is a microprocessor based system which contains program.
+- Electronic Control Unit (ECU): ECU is a microprocessor based system which contains programs.
 LOCATION: Under the rider’s Seat

 - Electrically Controller Valve: This controller valve will control the pressure in a brake cylinder.
 LOCATION: With ECU